Table of contents

 So here's the summary:

-4. Another big trend we’ve noticed is that most startup founders underestimate the complexity of technical and business challenges and focus on the big picture instead, not taking seriously all the multiple nuances and details that may stall the project.
+- Another big trend we’ve noticed is that most startup founders underestimate the complexity of technical and business challenges and focus on the big picture instead, not taking seriously all the multiple nuances and details during app development for startups that may stall the project.